jfredrickson/tensouth-nextcloud/README.md

 ## Setup

 First, configure the database username and password via the `.env` file.
-Use the `sample.env` file as a basis for creating the `.env` file.
+Use the `example.env` file as a basis for creating the `.env` file.

 After the `.env` file is in place, build and deploy: